Introduction: Toolbox Workbench

 Step 2: Prime and Paint

 In this photo you can see the previously painted sections and where I added the middle support.
 Also note how the legs are 24" apart, but the inner support rails for the toolboxes are only 18" apart.
 I used a self-etching primer, and although I did not, I would recommend following that with a lighter-color high build primer to disguise the grinding marks.
-You may be a better welder than I am, I don't know, but I was using flux core and had a few ugly welds.
-I chose to do a lot of grinding and go for a smoother finish rather than showcase my welds.
+I used flux core wire and had a few ugly welds.

 Step 3: Putting It All Together

 When the paint is dry, carefully turn it over and put the inserts into the square tube for the feet.
-Mine were a little tight, so I used a mallet to persuade them.
-The feet should thread right in.
-I set mine at about 2" of clearance to get the work top height where I wanted it.
+The fit should be tight, you may need to persuade them.
+The feet then thread right into the inserts.
+I set mine to approximately 2" of clearance to get the work top height where I wanted it.

-These boxes are HEAVY!
-Use a friend, I used an engine hoist because I had one available, and I took all of the drawers out.
+CAUTION: These boxes are HEAVY!
+Call a friend, work smarter and don't injure yourself.
+I used an engine hoist because I had one available, and I took all of the drawers out first.
 You may want to put some tape on the edges to prevent chipping either the boxes or the frame.

 Once the boxes are it, the top goes on.
 Currently mine is just sitting on top.
 Eventually I will drill mounting holes in the top rails and screw some 1" plywood or an old solid wood door down to the top, then use some liquid nails to attach the steel top to the wood core.
 This will prevent the metal from moving too much and keep the noise down while providing a solid surface if I really need to beat on something in the future.

-A note on the top: I built a welding cart using similar construction, but only 48x30 rather than 96x30 as this work bench is.
-I cut the 12 ga plate to 30x48, then welded a 2" lip all the way around.
+I built a welding cart using similar construction.
+I cut the 12 ga plate to 30"x48", then welded a 2" lip all the way around.
 This is time consuming.
 For this work top, I made a deal with a local fab shop who cut and bent the plate on their brake.
 This not only gives a nicer, straighter edge, but it will save you probably 10 hours of cutting, welding, and grinding.